-The utilization of concepts from agent-based modeling coupled with the efficiency of 294 KD-tree data storage provide a novel approach to perform a global UA.
-The efficiency of 295 the approach can be tailored to the computational constraints of a problem by specifying 296 the resolution of the search.
-ABAGUS does not produce formal posterior distributions of 297 parameter probabilities consistent with Bayes' rule, instead focusing on identifying regions 298 of the parameter space producing simulations acceptably consistent with observations.
-The 299 performance of ABAGUS is evaluated on two test functions with known response surfaces, 300 demonstrating the viability of the approach.
-The use of ABAGUS on a practical application 301 is evaluated on a 5-parameter synthetic contaminant transport case study, demonstrating 302 the approaches ability to identify regions of the response surface producing simulations ac-303 ceptably consistent with observations surrounding the "true" parameter values.
-ABAGUS 304 provides a discretized global UA approach filling the gap between local UA approaches and 305 rigorous sampling-based global UA approaches.
-ABAGUS will be an attractive alternative 306 for complex problems where it is recognized that a local UA is inappropriate, but for which 307 a rigorous sampling-based global UA is infeasible due to computational constraints.
-The 308 ABAGUS algorithm is included in the MADS toolbox (Vesselinov and Harp, 2010).
-309
+D.R.
+Harp, V.V.
+Vesselinov / Computers & Geosciences 40 (2012) 19-27 response surfaces, demonstrating the viability of the approach.
+The use of ABAGUS on a practical application is evaluated on a fiveparameter synthetic contaminant transport case study, demonstrating the approach's ability to identify regions of the response surface producing simulations acceptably consistent with observations surrounding the "true" parameter values.
+ABAGUS provides a discretized global UA approach filling the gap between local UA approaches and rigorous sampling-based global UA approaches.
+ABAGUS will be an attractive alternative for complex problems where it is recognized that a local UA is infeasible due to computational constraints and inappropriate due to required assumptions.
+The ABAGUS algorithm is included in the MADS toolbox (Vesselinov and Harp, 2010).